Last updated: February 2020

 - We process your personal information to provide and improve our consultancy services that we offer our customers;

-The personal information we collect include and are limited to your contact details (name, address, contact phone number and email address) needed to perform our service, contact you as per the contact form or send you our new blog.
+The personal information we collect include and are limited to your business contact details (business name, name, job title, business address, contact phone number and email address) needed to perform our service, contact you as per the contact form or send you our new blog.

 We collect personal information when this is necessary for performing a contract or to take steps at your request, before entering a contract.

 We also collect personal information when you fill in the online contact form or subscribe to our website blog.
-We will collect personal data on this Website only if it is directly provided to us by you the user, and therefore has been provided by you with your consent.
+We will collect personal data on this Website only if it is directly provided to us by you the user and our lawful basis is legitime interest.
 Normally you will only provide such details if you are making an enquiry about our services and wish to be contacted to discuss this in further detail or wish to sign up for our e-newsletter or other resources.

 The website blog subscription requires a double opt-in consent, which is our lawful basis.